Spanish Prisoner

 The Spanish Prisoner is a confidence trick originating by at least the early 19th century, as Eugène François Vidocq described in his memoirs.
+Modern variants of the fraud include the advance-fee scam, in particular the Nigerian money transfer (or 419) scam.

 The scam

-In its original form, the confidence trickster tells his victim (the mark) that he is (or is in correspondence with) a wealthy person of high estate who has been imprisoned in Spain under a false identity.
-Some versions had the imprisoned person being an unknown or remote relative of the mark.
+In its original form, the confidence trickster tells his victim (the mark) that he is (or is in contact with) a wealthy person of high estate who has been imprisoned in Spain under a false identity.
+Some versions said the imprisoned person was an unknown or remote relative of the mark.
 Supposedly the prisoner cannot reveal his identity without serious repercussions, and is relying on a friend (the trickster) to raise money to secure his release.
-In this classic pigeon drop game archetype, the trickster offers to let the mark put up some of the funds, with a promise of a greater monetary reward upon release of the prisoner, and sometimes the additional reward of marrying a beautiful woman stated to be the prisoner's daughter.
+In this classic pigeon drop game archetype, the trickster offers to let the mark put up some of the funds, with a promise of a greater monetary reward upon release of the prisoner, and sometimes the additional reward of marrying the prisoner's beautiful daughter.
 After the mark has turned over the funds, he is informed further difficulties have arisen, and more money is needed.
-With such explanations, the trickster continues to press for more money until the victim is cleaned out, or declines to put up more funds.
+With such explanations, the trickster continues to press for more money until the victim is cleaned out, declines to put up more funds, or dies.